Weekly technical market insight

 (Technical change on this timeframe is often limited though serves as guidance to potential longer-term moves)

-Any decisive rebound from the aforesaid demand shifts attention back to the possibility of fresh 2021 peaks and a test of ascending resistance (prior support – 1.1641).
+A decisive rebound from the aforesaid demand shifts attention back to the possibility of fresh 2021 peaks and a test of ascending resistance (prior support – 1.1641).
+An extension to the downside, on the other hand, shines the technical spotlight on trendline resistance-turned support, taken from the high 1.6038.

 Daily timeframe:

+Since March 11, buyers and sellers have been battling for position around support priced in at 1.1887.
+Additional technical elements are visible in the form of a 127.2% Fib projection at 1.1843, a 100% Fib extension at 1.1855 (harmonic traders will note this represents an AB=CD formation), and a 200-day simple moving average at 1.1843.

-To the upside, technical traders will observe a 38.2% Fib level at 1.2021, representing an initial upside target out of AB=CD patterns.
+Upriver, technical framework reveals a 38.2% Fib level at 1.2021—considered by many chartists as an initial target out of AB=CD patterns.

-The RSI oscillator, thanks to recent upside, is now on the brink of testing the lower side of the 50.00 centreline, with a break uncovering resistance at 60.30.
+In the context of trend on this timeframe, the unit has faced north since 2020 despite the 2021 retracement so far.

 H4 timeframe: